Police operation after shots apparently fired in Berlin

-BERLIN (AP) - German police said a person apparently fired several shots at a shop in central Berlin and an operation is under way.
+BERLIN (AP) - A man apparently tried to rob a cafe near Berlin’s Checkpoint Charlie and fired shots before fleeing on Monday, police said.

-A tweet from police didn’t specify whether anyone was hurt in the incident in the Friedrichstrasse area on Monday and didn’t give any further information, other than to say that the apparent perpetrator wasn’t identified.
+It wasn’t immediately clear whether anyone was hurt in the incident at a crossroads a block from the famous former border crossing between East and West Berlin, a popular tourist spot.

-A second tweet said police think the shots followed an attempted robbery and “we have the situation under control.”
+A police tweet said the shots appeared to have followed an attempted robbery and “we have the situation under control.”
+A subway station next to the scene was closed.

-German news agency dpa reported that there was a police operation under way around the former Checkpoint Charlie border crossing between east and west Berlin.
-There were no ambulances at the scene, dpa said.
+News agency dpa cited an unidentified witness as saying he had been in the cafe and heard shots outside.

 Sign up for Daily Newsletters